 Enter contests as a cash boosting hobby

-Comping's about systematically sourcing and entering hundreds of the right contests, using web gadgets to fill out forms at speed, answer questions and help with tie-breakers.
-There are also sneaky ways to enter TV premium phone comps free via the web.
+Comping's about systematically sourcing and entering hundreds of the contests, using web gadgets to fill out forms at speed, answer questions and help with tie-breakers.
+There's full help in the 40+ Comping Tips guide.

 Do some freelance work

 If you've skills in a specific area, you may be able to do a little freelancing on the side.

 International project recruitment site PeoplePerHour allows companies to list projects they want completed.
 Freelancers 'bid' on projects, saying why they'll be the most suitable candidate and entering their price for the work.
 The site's free to join and bid on work, but a fee is taken out of your pay for each job.

 How much?
 It depends on the job, the duration and skills involved, and how many freelancers are competing for it.
 The only drawback is you might find yourself competing against workers from countries with a much lower cost of living, who can undercut you.

 Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the PeoplePerHour discussion thread.